ForestAdmin/documentation-user-guide/project-settings/organizations/organization-settings.md

 #### Requirements

-To configure SSO for a Forest Admin organization, you must:
+To configure SSO for your organization, you must:
 - Be an [organization owner](#owners-tab).
 - Have access to your Identity Provider.